gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 When this happens, the group member MUST send a Key Renewal Request message to the Group Manager, as per Section 4.5 of {{I-D.ietf-ace-key-groupcomm}}.
 In particular, it sends a CoAP PUT request to the endpoint /ace-group/GROUPNAME/nodes/NODENAME at the Group Manager.

-Upon receiving the Key Renewal Request, the Group Manager processes it as defined in Section 4.1.6.1 of {{I-D.ietf-ace-key-groupcomm}}, and performs one of the following actions.
+Upon receiving the Key Renewal Request, the Group Manager processes it as defined in Section 4.1.6.1 of {{I-D.ietf-ace-key-groupcomm}}, with the following additions.

+The Group Manager MUST return a 5.03 (Service Unavailable) response in case the OSCORE group identified by GROUPNAME is currently inactive (see {{ssec-resource-active}}).
+The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in Section 4 of {{I-D.ietf-ace-key-groupcomm}}.
+The value of the 'error' field MUST be set to 5 ("The group is currently not active").

+Otherwise, the Group Manager performs one of the following actions.

 1. If the requesting group member has exclusively the role of monitor, the Group Manager replies with a 4.00 (Unauthorized) error response.
+The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in Section 4 of {{I-D.ietf-ace-key-groupcomm}}.
+The value of the 'error' field MUST be set to 1 ("Request inconsistent with the current roles").

 2. Otherwise, the Group Manager takes one of the following actions.